ncdouglas/coindeskapi/README.md

 # coindesk API

-A simple speach recognition app.
+A simple app to track the current price of various currencies.

 Built using coindesk-api and based off the following tutorial: https://www.youtube.com/watch?v=Xqg-3bQ8qjE by Jason Rivera.